GeorgeAlexandria/CoCo/README.md

 * Events
 * Properties and "WithEvents" fields
 * Instance, enum and constant fields
+* Class, structure and module types
+* Enum and delegate types
+* Interface and type parameter types

-and supports the following decorations:
+supports the following decorations:
 * Changing foreground and background
 * Using bold and italic font
 * Changing font rendering size
 * Using overline, underline, strikethrough and baseline font

+and supports the following analyze options:
+* Disable classification a current item
+* Disable classification a current item inside a xml doc comments

 ## Examples